 - Drag and drop images or image folders on the home screen.

-- Specify the Project name and the Path of the project.
+- Specify the Project name, the Path of the project and the project Coordinate reference system (CRS).

 - Click Start.

-A new project is created and ready for processing.
-To import additional input files use the File menu or drag and drop them on the screen.
+A new project has been created and is ready for processing.
+To import additional input files use the File menu on the top left or drag and drop them on the screen.

 For more information: Create a project - PIX4Dmatic